absoluteyl/file-stashes/README.md

   git clone git@github.com:absoluteyl/file-stashes.git
   ```

-2. Copy .env from example and fill in required values for your own environment.
+2. We use [dotenv](<https://github.com/motdotla/dotenv>) to manage environment variables.
+Copy `.env` from example and fill in required values for your own environment.

   ```bash
   cp .env.example .env